OIE Discrimination Complaint Procedures:

-In keeping with this practice, the Office of Institutional Equity will obtain the complainant's written authorization to collect and discuss information relating to the complaint with other appropriate individuals, either witnesses or administrators who need to be informed of the allegations of the complaint in order to cooperate with the investigation or to implement any resolution of the complaint.
+In keeping with this practice, the Office of Institutional Equity will obtain the reporting party’s written authorization to collect and discuss information relating to the complaint with other appropriate individuals, either witnesses or administrators who need to be informed of the allegations of the complaint in order to cooperate with the investigation or to implement any resolution of the complaint.

 The Office of Institutional Equity will provide general information about the complaint procedures upon request.
 However, if an individual wishes to discuss a specific incident confidentially without filing a complaint, he or she should contact the Office of the Ombudsperson, 308 Jefferson Building, 319-335-3608.

 III.
 COMPLAINTS WITH EXTERNAL AGENCIES